Russians Proving That Small-Scale, Organic Gardening Can Feed the World

 - 79% of the sold cattle

 - 65% of the sold sheep and goats

 - 91% of the potatoes

 - 79% of the fruits

-If Russian families can manage such production in their region's very short growing season (approx. 110 days), imagine the output most parts of the world could manage by comparison.
-Unfortunately in just the US alone, lawns take up more than twice the amount of land Russia's gardens do (est. 40-45 million acres).
+Keep in mind that only about a quarter of Russian households were responsible for this - there would've at the time been about 50 million households out of a population of 147 million, approximately.
+If only a fraction of the Russian population can manage such production with what is essentially hobby farming, and also within their region's very short growing season (approx. 110 days), imagine the output most parts of the world could manage by comparison.
+Unfortunately in just the US alone, lawns take up more than twice the amount of land Russia's Dacha gardens do (est. 40-45 million acres of lawn).